-Fill-in-the-Blank – “The best way to lead someone who has a negative attitude is to ____________________.”
-Please post your responses in this post – thank you!
+Fill-in-the-Blank – “One way that I’ve found to get along with an opposite personality is to ____________________.”
+Please post your answer below – thank you!

 Imagine being able to see where you and your team members score on each of these behavior factors and traits?
 You would understand each other more completely.
 Re-organizing and Re-assembly of your team structure may occur.
 Productivity and performance increases.
 People are happier and more fulfilled.
 Lee Ellis and Hugh Massie do this type of […]

 On this day in leadership history in 2006, NASA’s New Horizons spacecraft was launched.
 The mission was the first to investigate Pluto.
 It reached the dwarf planet on July 14, 2015 and continued its journey further into space.
 What’s the leadership lesson?
 Where do you, honorable leader, want to be in 9 years?
 It’s important […]